On shared unceded L̓il̓wat7úl and Sḵwx̱wú7mesh territory

 Alta Lake Road (north)

-• Unit 1 – late February to early April.
-River Runs Through It/Rainbow Express trails, above cemetery, Rainbow Falls and Between the Creeks (lower) will have intermittent closures.
+• Unit 1 – Late February to early May.
+The River Runs Through It/Rainbow Express trails, above the Whistler Cemetery, Rainbow Falls and Between the Creeks (lower) will have intermittent closures.

 • Unit 3 – Potential summer start (wildfire risk and crew availability permitting) for 2-3 weeks.
 Affects Bob’s Rebob, Billy Epic with intermittent closures.